phreeza/manuscript_axon_potentials/doc/manuscript.md

-![The spatial structure of EFPs recorded from the nucleus laminaris of the barn owl can be explained by a model of axonal field potentials (for details, see Materials and Methods). (**A**) Average membrane voltage across fibers in the model when fit to the data. (**B**) Fitted number of fibers in the model at the recording locations. (**C**) High-frequency ($\geq 2$\ kHz) component of the EFP in response to a click stimulus at time 0\ ms, at different recording depths.
+![The spatial structure of EFPs recorded from the nucleus laminaris of the barn owl can be explained by a model of axonal field potentials (for details, see Materials and Methods). (**A**) Membrane voltage averaged across fibers in the model when fit to the data. (**B**) Fitted number of fibers in the model as a function of penetration depth. (**C**) High-frequency ($\geq 2$\ kHz) component of the EFP in response to a click stimulus at time 0\ ms, at different recording depths.
 The depth is measured in the direction from dorsal to ventral.
 Recorded responses (orange) are shown along with model fits (black). (**D**) Low frequency ($\leq 2$\ kHz) responses in recordings (orange) and model (black).
 ](../figs/fig_5.pdf){#fig:barnowl height=115%}

 The resulting EFP responses and the model fit are depicted in [@fig:barnowl].
-[@fig:barnowl]A shows the inferred average over trials of the deviation of the membrane potential from the resting potential in response to the stimulus, at a location in the axon next to the first electrode, obtained from the fit.
+[@fig:barnowl]A shows the inferred average over trials of the deviation of the membrane potential from the resting potential in response to the stimulus, at a location in the axon next to the first electrode (penetration depth 1550\ µm), obtained from the fit.
 The voltage is composed of high- and low-frequency components similar to those observed in the EFP.
-The inferred number of fibers is shown in [@fig:barnowl]B.
-The density (number of fibers per unit length) is shown as a function of dorsoventral depth.
-The density has its maximum at the center of the electrode array, and decays steadily to both sides.
+The inferred number of fibers as a function of dorsoventral depth is shown in [@fig:barnowl]B. The number (scaled by an arbitrary factor) has its maximum at the center of the electrode array, and decays steadily to both sides.
 This profile of the number of fibers is consistent with the known anatomy of axons in NL.

 [@fig:barnowl]C shows the high-frequency ($\geq 2$\ kHz) response.
 The dorsoventral depth is now on the vertical axis, meaning that the vertical axis